k61n/openhkl/doc/sphinx/peaktable.rst

 * **Negative, zero, or undefined background sigma** - certain rare circumstances might lead to a mathematically undefined sigma.

+* **Peak contains saturated pixel** - A 16-bit detector can hold a maximum of 65535 counts per pixel.
+Moreover, there is physical limit to the number of counts a detector pixel can reach.
+If the integrator is instructed to reject peaks containing such pixels, this reason is used.

 * **Adjacent peak intensity region overlaps this peak** - if two peak intensity regions overlap, both peaks are rejected.